NLESC-JCER/cpp2wasm/README.md

   return {'root': root}
 ```

-To run the web service we have to to tell Connexion which specificiation it should expose.
+To run the web service we have to to tell Connexion which specification it should expose.

 ```{.python file=src/py/webservice.py}
 import connexion